kaan-aslim/ros2-inverted-pendulum-simulation-and-lqr-control/README.md

 The cart is actuated by an external horizontal force, while the pendulum is free to rotate under the influence of gravity.
 By appropriately controlling the cart motion, the pendulum can be stabilized around its naturally unstable upright equilibrium.

-Although mechanically simple, this configuration captures the essential dynamics required to study nonlinear modeling, state-space control, and feedback stabilization.

-Unlike many educational examples that focus solely on the controller, this project begins with the physical definition of the system and develops every subsequent stage from first principles.

 <p align="center">
     <img src="images/system_model_concept.png" alt="3D Concept System Model" width="1000">
 </p>